fishilico/home-files/specific/rustup.rst

     rustup target add arm-unknown-linux-gnueabi
     cargo build --release --target arm-unknown-linux-gnueabi

-Or to cross-compile for Windows:
+To cross-compile a project for Windows, from a system that has MinGW-w64:

 .. code-block:: sh